MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-run-as-profiles.md

 If the security policy allows granting SA rights to the separate domain user account used for launching SQL Server MP workflows only, perform the following steps:

-1. Create a new domain user account and add this account to the Local Administrators group on each monitored server.
+1. Create a new domain user account and add this account to the Local Administrators' group on each monitored server.

 2. Grant SA rights to this account on SQL Server.